@kanaries/ml

 Parameters

-• maxIter (number, default 100): maximum training iterations
+• maxIter (number, default 1000): maximum number of training epochs (full passes over the data)

 Implementation workflow